IntBio-UCD/parent_pops_common-gardens/scripts/Total_Fitness.md

 # Total Fitness at both sites

 Total Fitness: p(Establishment)*p(Surv to Rep - y1)*Fruits(y1) + p(Winter Surv)*p(Surv to Rep - y2)*Fruits(y2)

+To Do:

+-   Prob of fitness \~

+    -   plasticity in size (height, leaf length y1)

+    -   days to budding

+    -   plasticity in days to budding

+    -   Budding duration

+-   Total fitness \~

+    -   Days to budding

+    -   Plasticity in days to budding

+    -   Budding duration

+-   Standard error correction on scatter plots

 ## Libraries